WHAT ARE THE MOST IMPORTANT THINGS YOU NEED TO CONSIDER IF YOU ARE THINKING ABOUT APPLYING FOR AN ALLOTMENT PLOT OF YOUR OWN?

 It is very also very important that you advise us of any change in your personal details, if we cannot contact you using the information you have provided, we will assume that you no longer wish to have an allotment.
 If you move outside the old Borough of Bournemouth, you are not eligible for a plot.

-Once you have applied for an allotment in person you can advise us of any changes of address, email, phone number etc. by:
+Once you have applied for an allotment plot it is very important that you advise us of any changes to address, email, phone number, etc. by: